-These drill holes were designed as follow-up holes on previous drilling intercepts in the surrounding areas to the OMZ.
-In the OMZ North area, hole OKND-18 intersected 3 veined zones within a 2.8 m wide shear structure with a visible gold occurrence.
+No drilling was completed on these targets during the quarter ended November 30, 2024.
+In connection with previous drilling in the OMZ North area, hole OKND-18 intersected 3 veined zones within a 2.8 m wide shear structure with a visible gold occurrence.
 This intercept confirmed continuity of the mineralized shear structure in the OMZ North pit, which has adjacent drilling intercepts of 3.0 m @ 9.3 g/t Au in hole OKND-14 and 9.0 m @ 4.2 g/t Au in hole OKD-10.
-These intercepts, along with the visible gold occurrence in hole OKND-18 indicate strong potential for the shear zone to host a continuous zone of high-grade gold mineralization and warrants further drilling.
+These intercepts, along with the visible gold occurrence in hole OKND-18 indicate strong potential for the shear zone to host a continuous zone of high-grade gold mineralization and warrant further drilling.